MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 The information provided by Microsoft Edge allows the service to identify new dangerous websites and stay up to date with the latest security threats.
 The results of URL verification are stored locally on the device and are automatically cleared at the end of the browser session.
 All requests to the SmartScreen service are made with HTTPS encryption.

 The third type verifies downloaded files to help prevent harm to your device.
 SmartScreen verifies the reputation of the binary files synchronously as your download completes.
 Microsoft Edge sends information about the file such as the file hash, file name, download URI, and an identifier unique to your device to SmartScreen to verify the reputation.
 All SmartScreen requests are made with HTTPS encryption.
 The SmartScreen service sends back the result of the verification, which allows the file to either fully download or not.
 The results are stored locally on the device.
 The SmartScreen service stores data about the reputation verifications and builds a database of known malicious URLs and files.
 The data is stored on secure Microsoft servers and is used only for Microsoft security services.
 The data is never used to identify or target you in any way.
-Clearing your browsing cache clears all locally stored SmartScreen URL data.
+When you clear your browser cache, Microsoft Edge clears all locally stored SmartScreen URL data.
 Clear your download history to remove any locally stored SmartScreen data about file downloads.
 SmartScreen is turned on by default for Microsoft Edge.
 To turn off SmartScreen, complete the following actions.

 1. [Navigate to Privacy](#navigate-to-privacy).
 1. Navigate to **Security**.